Passenger arrested for groping woman on flight, says President Trump said 'it's OK'

 Alexander didn't admit to touching the woman, but after he was placed in handcuffs, he said "that the President of the United States says it's ok to grab women by their private parts," the complaint said.

-He was apparently referencing a 2005 video in which Trump can be heard saying: "And when you’re a star, they let you do it.
+He was apparently referring to a 2005 video in which Trump can be heard saying: "And when you’re a star, they let you do it.
 You can do anything.
 Grab 'em by the p****."

 A statement from Southwest said customer service supervisors and police were requested to meet the flight "due to reports of a customer’s alleged inappropriate behavior onboard."